 Brain-Computer Interfaces represent one of the most profound technological breakthroughs of our time.
 By establishing direct communication pathways between the human brain and external devices, BCIs unlock transformative possibilities: restoring mobility to individuals with paralysis, enabling new communication channels, and augmenting human cognitive capabilities.
 This emerging field merges neuroscience, engineering, and artificial intelligence to create solutions that were once the realm of science fiction.
+The infrastructure supporting BCI development increasingly mirrors the computational demands of modern finance—just as tech giants powering financial infrastructure experience explosive growth, semiconductor innovation drives BCI hardware evolution.
+Recent market dynamics underscore this connection: Intel crushed Q1 forecasts — a turnaround or a one-off?
+Intel’s turnaround reflects broader chip sector strength, while AMD surged past $300 on MI450 hype — the numbers behind the rally demonstrates accelerating demand for specialized processors critical to neural signal processing.

 What BCIs Enable